 We conducted this performance audit from February 2022 to July 2022 in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our findings and conclusions based.